BakedSoups/Steam_Reccomender/README.md

 # Steam Recommender
-Find your new favorite game through game simularity, this algorithm attepts to reward video games that can't afford advertising
+Find your new favorite game only through game similarity, this algorithm attempts to reward video games that can't afford advertising

 ## Why does the Results page only have a steam review filter?
 Ideally this is a oneshot app that gives you exactly what you were looking for first try! if it isn't then we have done something wrong this app is in https://nextsteamgame.com/
 ## How this works
-Steam Reccomender creates tags from 3 endpoints, 1 website and video reviews and apply weights to each tag from this we also add a "unique" tag, this is what seperates this game from its others in its genre then I upload it all into a sqlite database so when the user is searching for something its quick
+Steam Reccomender creates tags from 3 endpoints, 1 website and video reviews and apply weights to each tag from this we also add a "unique" tag, this is what separates this game from its others in its genre then I upload it all into a sqlite database so when the user is searching for something its quick

 ## Comparisons
 Using estimations from the ratios we form from the tags we compare the game the user input to other games in the database
 applying:
  80% descriptive tags
  20% unique in its genre tag

 ## Plans:
-Currently only has around 350 games in the database, looking into scraping more ingo going to implement chroma db and use vector simularitys as another "layer" to the simularity search Ideally this fixes semantic differences
+Currently only has around 350 games in the database, looking into scraping more info going to implement chroma db and use vector similarities as another "layer" to the similarity search Ideally this fixes semantic differences

 ### Limitations